 In the southwest corner of the state at Warrnambool (down the Great Ocean Road from RACV Torquay Resort) anglers can try their luck on the Hopkins River estuary, a nine-kilometre stretch of water extending from Point Ritchie to Allansford.
 Here you’ll find black bream, estuary perch, mulloway, yellow-eye mullet, Australian salmon and short-finned eels.
 (More: Why Wicked Fishing star Dave Marciano loves Portland.)

-If you’ve got any questions about fishing, or you need a fishing licence, want to know bag limits or even what type of fish you’ve caught, download the free Victorian Fisheries app.
+If you’ve got any questions about fishing, or you need a fishing licence (required for those aged 18 to 69 unless exempt), want to know bag limits or even what type of fish you’ve caught, download the free Victorian Fisheries app.
 It doesn’t matter if you catch a fish or not, just give it a try.
 You might be hooked for life.